10 Year Anniversary: Live in Reykjavík

-10 Year Anniversary: Live in Reykjavík is a live album and concert video by the Icelandic heavy metal band Skálmöld, released on 20 October 2020 by Napalm Records.
+10 Year Anniversary: Live in Reykjavík is a live album and concert video by Icelandic Viking metal band Skálmöld, released on 20 October 2020 by Napalm Records.
 It was recorded during a farewell concert, held in Reykjavík ahead of Skálmöld's hiatus from the beginning of 2020.

 Background and recording

-The heavy metal band Skálmöld was formed by six Icelandic musicians in 2009.
+Skálmöld was formed by six Icelandic musicians in 2009.
 It received international attention for its debut album Baldur (2010), which was followed by four more studio albums, all themed around Norse mythology and Icelandic folklore, a live album with a symphony orchestra, and several international tours.
 In 2019, the band decided to go on a hiatus at the start of 2020.
 As a temporary farewell, it held three concerts at the Gamla bíó in Reykjavík in December 2019.

 10 Year Anniversary: Live in Reykjavík was recorded on 21 December 2019, during the second of the three shows.
 The concert was broadcast live on the Icelandic radio station Rás 2.
 There were no modifications or re-recording of any of the material.
 The audio files of the recording were sent to the record company the day after the show.